shishirui/shishirui.github.io/aboutme.md

 - I have a great interest in computer programming and creating softwares
 - I'm extremely loyal to my family
-- I am introverted and do not like to deal with people
+- I'm introverted and do not like to deal with people

 What else do you need?